 7. Construction or grocery industry employees covered by a CBA (regardless of whether the agreement provides a comparable benefit).

 Accrual of sick time begins the later of (i) commencement of employment or (ii) April 1, 2014.
-Accrued time can’t be utilized until 120 days after employee has been hired (or August 1, 2014, whichever is later).
+Employers need not allow employees to utilize accrued time until 120 days after employee has been hired (or August 1, 2014, whichever is later).
 The accrual rate is 1 hour of sick leave per 30 hours worked.
 The annual employer year accrual cap is 40 hours of sick leave.

 1. Accrued sick time may be used for one’s own or a family member’s mental or physical condition or preventive medical care.
 A “family member” is an employee’s child, grandchild, spouse, domestic partner, parent, grandparent, sibling, or the child or parent of an employee’s spouse or domestic partner.
 Employees may also use accrued sick time for reasons relating either to the closure of their place of business or child’s school or day care due to a public health emergency.